-Rainwater harvesting is a logical step for many homesteaders and urbanites, especially as we move away from the strictly capitalistic industrial complex and towards do-it-yourself tasks … sharing, self-employment and innovation.
+Rainwater harvesting is a logical step for many homesteaders and urbanites.
+This is especially true as we move away from the strictly capitalistic industrial complex and towards do-it-yourself tasks … sharing, self-employment and innovation.

-Whether you want to use rainwater as a total water solution or just to bring your water bills down and reduce your reliance on municipal water, it’s actually not so hard to install a rainwater harvesting system, with a few simple components.
+Rainwater is not your total water solution.
+Whether you just looking to bring your water bills down and reduce your reliance on municipal water, it’s actually not so hard to install a rainwater harvesting system, with a few simple components.

 How it works